What Is Marriott Bonvoy Moments? The Auctions, the 1-Point Drops, and What They Clear At

 • 1-Point Drops.
 A limited run of experiences released for a single Marriott Bonvoy point each, claimed first-come, first-served.
 Members are capped at one 1-Point Drop redemption per calendar year (more on that below).

 In our data the program is genuinely split down the middle between the two formats.
-As of June 14, 2026 we have recorded 1,165 closed Marriott auctions and a comparable pile of fixed-price (BIN) listings on the buy-now side.
+We have now recorded 1,538 trusted Marriott auction closes and a comparable pile of fixed-price (BIN) listings on the buy-now side.
 So if someone tells you Moments is "an auction site," they are half right.
 The auctions are the headline, but the fixed-price inventory is just as deep.

 (We use "BIN," short for Buy It Now, as shorthand for every non-auction listing type.
 On Moments that is the fixed-price experiences.)